m-meliani/m-meliani.github.io/_pages/teaching.md

 ---

 ### Teaching Assistant Experience
-During my time as a PhD candidate at Radboud University, I had the oppotunity to be a teaching assistant for the following course:
+During my time as a PhD candidate at Radboud University, I had the oppotunity to be a teaching assistant for the following courses:
 * Fall 2020: Teaching Assistant for Finite-Element Methods
 * Spring 2021: Teaching Assistant for Numerical Methods for PDEs
 * Fall 2021: TA coordinator for Linear Algebra